 - You tell him/her things about yourself that you have not shared with your spouse.

 - Telling “little white lies” to your spouse to talk to and/or see him/her is no big deal.

 - You are distracted when he/she is around.

 - You show off for him/her.

-- Your emotions are growing more powerful and intense for him/her.
+- The emotions you have are growing more powerful and intense for him/her.

 - You feel more alive when he/she is around (or merely thinking about him/her).

 Now What?
 Well, here’s my advice to my clients.
 The first step to ending any affair (even an emotional one) is to be honest with yourself and admit this is an affair!
 It is not usually realistic or suggested to “simply” return back to being “just” friends.
 The best course of action in most cases is to cut ties with your crush completely.

 You may be split on whether you should tell your spouse that you’ve been crushing on someone else.
 One thing is clear: You wouldn’t have had such a soul connection with your crush if there weren’t unresolved issues in your marriage.
 It is vital to address those problems and take steps to enhance the emotional connection in your actual marriage.
 I highly recommend attending couples therapy, which can help you both sort out your feelings under the guidance of a trained professional.

 There will always be someone who catches your eye as long as you’re searching for one.
 If you’ve been looking, the best thing you can do is admit it to yourself and figure out why you’re doing so in the first place.
 In that case, individual therapy, along with couples therapy may not be a bad idea.